rwpalmer/TzCfg/README.md

 # TzCfg

-## A library to automatically maintain local time settings on Particle IOT devices
+## A library to maintain local time settings on Particle IOT devices

-### So, what does "Automatically" mean?
+### Library Functionality ...

-The TzCfg library configures the device's local time settings based on one of the following three items
+The TzCfg library automatically determines the local time zone and DST offsets and configures the device's local time settings based on one of the following three items:
-* The device's *IP address*, which it gets from the Internet ... that's automatic.
+* *IP address* (automatically detected)
-* The device's *GPS coordinates* supplied by the GPS hardware or software of your choice ... that's automatic.
+* *GPS coordinates* (obtained from a GPS device, a cellular API, or other source)
-* A user-specified "time zone ID" (aka "Olson Name")... okay, not so automatic ... but two out of three's not bad.

-Time-zone changes can be triggered at any time, via software, or via the web.
+* *time zone ID* (aka "Olson Name")

+In normal usage, TzCfg methods configure local time settings in Particle setup() as part of the boot process, but TzCfg methods can also be called from Particle loop() to update local time settings for mobile devices and from Particle functions to change local time settings via network commands.

-Time zone information is saved in EEPROM, so the device can set proper time after a reboot, even if it has no network connectivity at that time.
+Time zone information is saved in EEPROM, and the library will configure local time to the last known time zone settings if the device reboots when no network connectivity is available.

+Since IANA updates its time zone database on a regular basis, TzCfg performs a periodic "refresh" operation that will update EEPROM if relevant data (like the time of the next DST transition) has changed.

-Oh, and yes, tzCfg automatically performs DST transitions at their scheduled time.
+TzCfg automatically performs DST transitions when they are scheduled.
+This is a local operation.

+TzCfg methods expose a number of data elements for public use.
+These include:
+* Time zone ID
+* Time zone abbreviation
+* Next DST transition time
+* HTTP Status message (useful for debugging when an update fails)

+Methods are also available to support various firmware test scenarios ... like testing to see how DST transitions impact logging or other logic.

+TzCfg strives to keep resource usage to a minimum.

 ## How the Library Works ...